-The Equity Fund did not pay any brokerage commission to affiliated brokers during its fiscal years ended July 31, 2019, 2018, and 2017.
-The International Fund did not pay any brokerage commissions to affiliated brokers during its fiscal years ended July 31, 2019, 2018, and 2017.
+The Equity Fund, International Opportunities Fund, Sustainable Solutions Fund and International Equity Fund did not pay any brokerage commissions to affiliated brokers during its fiscal years ended July 31, 2020, 2019, and 2018.

-For the fiscal years ended July 31, 2019, 2018, and 2017, the Bond Fund did not pay any brokerage commissions.
+For the fiscal years ended July 31, 2020, 2019, and 2018, the Bond Fund did not pay any brokerage commissions.

 In certain instances there may be securities that are suitable for the Funds as well as for one or more of a Subadviser's or Domini's other clients.
 Investment decisions for the Funds and for a Subadviser's or Domini's other clients are made with a view to achieving their respective investment objectives.
 It may develop that a particular security is bought or sold for only one client even though it might be held by, or bought or sold for, other clients.
 Likewise, a particular security may be bought for one or more clients when one or more clients are selling that same security.
 Some simultaneous transactions are inevitable when several clients receive investment advice from the same investment adviser, particularly when the same security is suitable for the investment objectives of more than one client.
 When two or more clients are simultaneously engaged in the purchase or sale of the same security, the securities are allocated among clients in a manner believed to be equitable to each.
 It is recognized that in some cases this system could have a detrimental effect on the price or volume of the security as far as the Funds are concerned.
 However, it is believed that the ability of the Funds to participate in volume transactions will produce better executions for the Funds.